asianmack/1password-anywhere/README.md

 <img src="http://asianmack.com/github/04-1Password.jpg" />

 ####5.
 Tell your Chromebook to use the 1Password Anywhere extension####
 It's important to note that these files need to remain where they are – in the EXTENSIONS folder.
-They should not be moved or removed.
+The files in your Downloads folder **should not be moved or removed.**

 Open your Extensions page, either from the settings or by typing chrome://extensions/ in the address bar.
 On the Extensions page you need to turn on Developer mode.